 Circa 150 events per year exclusively for members

 DGAP offers its members access to a variety of events including lectures, fireside chats, panels, early-bird meetings, and debates with its partners from the German Bundestag, business, foundations, and other think tanks.
 These events feature high-ranking experts discussing foreign policy’s most pressing developments, backroom politics, and strategic questions in an intimate atmosphere.
 They conclude with time for exchanging views and networking on a more personal level.

 Founded in 2008, Young DGAP is a network customized for younger foreign policy professionals with specialized event formats and mentoring programs.

 - Regional forums

 To further enliven DGAP’s network outside of its headquarters in Berlin, members have organized seven regional forums.
-These are run by members on a voluntary basis in North Rhine-Westphalia (with locations in Cologne, Bonn, Düsseldorf, Stuttgart, Saxony, Hamburg/Hanseatic cities, Frankfurt, Munich, and Brussels.
+These are run by members on a voluntary basis in North Rhine-Westphalia (with locations in Bonn, Cologne, Düsseldorf, and the Ruhr area), Stuttgart, Saxony, Hamburg/Hanseatic cities, Frankfurt, Munich, and Brussels.
 The forums work with partners within their regions to develop events, some of which are customized for members of Young DGAP.

 - Foreign policy journal Internationale Politik

 Internationale Politik (IP) is Germany’s leading foreign policy journal.
 Members can subscribe at a discounted rate.